 Angle Of Attack #2: Reducing 5-Alpha Reductase

-There seems to be at least two major pathways to inhibiting (or reducing the presence of) this enzyme.
+There seems to be at least two pathways to inhibiting (or reducing the presence of) this enzyme.

 - Directly (competitively inhibit 5-alpha reductase)